From Magic State Distillation to Dynamical Systems: Introduction

-To fill this gap, here we propose a method to map MSD protocols to dynamical systems.
-Our method can account for input states with biased noise, and can be used to analyze various MSD protocols conveniently.
-We can calculate the distillation efficiency by analyzing the Jacobian matrix and visualize MSD dynamics using flow diagram.
+To fill this gap, we propose a method to map MSD protocols to dynamical systems, which allows to analyze any MSD protocols using theory for dynamical systems.
+Notably, the idea for the mapping is not brand new and has been briefly touched in \cite{reichardtQuantumUniversalityState2009,jochym2013robustness, campbell2012magic, rallSignedQuantumWeight2017} for specific protocols and under specific conditions.
+However, our method can account for input states with biased noise without the twirling assumption, and can be used to analyze any MSD protocols in principle.
+We can calculate the error suppression rate of MSD protocols by analyzing the Jacobian matrix of the mapped dynamical systems and visualize MSD dynamics using flow diagram.
 Our method is based on the framework of stabilizer reduction \cite{campbellStructureProtocolsMagic2009}, which is applicable to all MSD protocols characterized by stabilizer codes.
 We show the dynamical systems should all be rational functions defined in a multi-dimensional space.
 For single-qubit magic states, the dynamical system is defined within the Bloch sphere with coordinate $(x,y,z)$.
-We demonstrate our mapping by visualizing common MSD protocols for $\ket{T}$ states.
-Surprisingly, we find the $[[15, 1, 3]]$ protocol can distill into magic states corresponding to $\sqrt{T}$ gates, though the trajectory is unstable and the error suppression is linear.
-The $[[5, 1, 3]]$ protocol proposed to distill the state $\ket{F}\bra{F}=(I+(X+Y+Z)/\sqrt{3})/2$ can distill the $\ket{T}$ as well.
+We demonstrate our mapping by visualizing common MSD protocols for the $\ket{T}$ states.
+Surprisingly, we find the $[[15, 1, 3]]$ protocol can distill into magic states corresponding to $\sqrt{T}$ gates, though the trajectory is unstable and the distillation efficiency is linear.
+The $[[5, 1, 3]]$ protocol proposed to distill the state $\ket{F}\bra{F}=(I+(X+Y+Z)/\sqrt{3})/2$ is found to be able to distill the $\ket{T}$ state as well.
 We then investigate the exotic MSD protocols numerically exemplified in Ref. \cite{howardSmallCodesMagic2016}, and show that the angle for distillable exotic magic states must be a solution for a single-variable polynomial equation.
-We also demonstrate convenient calculation for error suppression prefactor by Jacobian matrix.
+We also demonstrate convenient evaluation for error suppression rate using Jacobian matrix.
 Finally, we consider the effect of code concatenation for MSD protocols.
-Assisted by our proposed mapping, we numerically show that concatenating two codes with different magic states can generate numerous protocols with new magic states.
+Assisted by our mapping method, we numerically show that concatenating two codes with different magic states can generate numerous protocols with new magic states.
 By concatenating efficient MSD protocols with exotic MSD protocols, we may reduce the overhead for exotic MSD protocols despite of the linear suppression.
 We believe our method will not only be a useful tool for visualizing MSD protocols, but also an important technique for discovering new interesting MSD protocols that distill into more versatile magic states.